Boating Under the Influence (BUI) in Georgia, Georgia BUI Lawyers

 Forsyth County Courthouse, Cumming, GA

-If you were stopped and arrested for Boating Under the Influence on Lanier in Forsyth County, you will be taken to the DNR boathouse for testing (if you agree to take the breath test), and then taken to the Forsyth County Jail.
-Your Forsyth BUI will then be prosecuted in the Forsyth County Courthouse by the Forsyth County Solicitor’s Office and assigned to one of the two judges in Forsyth County State Court: Chief Judge Russell McClelland or Judge Leslie Abernathy-Maddox.
-Boating Under the Influence charges in Forsyth County are treated similarly to DUI cases and can have serious criminal penalties.
+If you were stopped and arrested for Boating Under the Influence on Lanier in Forsyth County, you will be taken to the DNR boathouse for testing (if you agree to take the breath test), and then to the Forsyth County Jail.
+Your Forsyth BUI will then be prosecuted in the Forsyth County Courthouse by the Forsyth County Solicitor’s Office and assigned to one of the two judges in Forsyth County State Court: Chief Judge Russell McClelland or Judge James Dunn.
+Boating Under the Influence charges in Forsyth County are treated similarly to DUI cases and can have severe criminal penalties.
 Let our Forsyth County BUI lawyers speak with you to explain how our BUI lawyers effectively defend BUIs in Forsyth County.

 Hall County BUI